rocket-pool/smartnode/README.md

 - `rocketpool deposit complete` - Completes the smart node's current pending deposit, sending any required ETH and RPL, and displays information about the created minipool

 - `rocketpool minipool status` - Displays information about the node's current minipools
-- `rocketpool minipool stop` - Stops all running minipool containers (for advanced use only)
 - `rocketpool minipool withdraw` - Withdraws the node's deposit from an initialized, withdrawn or timed out minipool

 - `rocketpool fee display` - Displays the current user fee charged by all node operators in the Rocket Pool network, and the target fee to vote for, if set locally